Trying To Find Life On Mars? Start In The Australian Outback.

 One sign of Martian life could look pretty familiar: ancient stromatolites, layered rocks built by microbes that were one of the earliest lifeforms on Earth and were abundant 3.5 billion years ago.
 Stromatolite fossils are now only found today in a few areas of the world, like the remote outback of Western Australia.
 That’s where NASA scientists are headed this week to study them, hoping to gather clues about whether this organism could have also lived on ancient Mars.

 Scientists on the Mars 2020 mission Katie Stack Morgan and Mitch Schulte talk to Ira about the chances of finding evidence for ancient life on Mars.

-Katie Stack Morgan is a deputy project scientist for Mars 2020 at NASA’s Jet Propulsion Laboratory in Pasadena, California.
+Katie Stack Morgan is a research scientist at the NASA Jet Propulsion Laboratory in Pasadena, California.

 Mitch Schulte is a Mars 2020 program scientist at NASA and is based in Washington, D.C.

 IRA FLATOW: This is Science Friday.
 I’m Ira Flatow.
 Later in the hour, we’ll be discussing how land and soil can be used to both hurt or help the environment.
 But first, NASA’s Mars 2020 mission is now just around the corner.
 Next fall, the next Mars Rover is scheduled to launch with an upgraded suite of instruments to study the red planet in a way that curiosity and opportunity never could.

 Now one of its main objectives when it gets to the Martian surface will be to search for and identify signs of ancient life on the red planet.
 But how will it know what to look for?
 Well, one sign of Martian life could look pretty familiar– evidence of ancient stromatolites.
 Those are one of the earliest lifeforms ever discovered on Earth.
 Stromatolite fossils are found today only in a few areas around the world, including the remote outback of Western Australia.